UNSW-iGEM/wiki-2020/site/Model/mathematical.md

 title: Mathematical Modelling
 # subtitle: Modelling biochemical reactions to determine the effectiveness of PROTECC Coral
 tags: model
-summary: We modelled the main biochemical reaction happening inside Symbiodinium to determine the effectiveness of our Wet lab solution.
-In this model we consider the addition of sHSP and glutathionine. *WHAT WE FOUND GOES HERE*
+summary: Heat shock and ROS responses are ubiquitous in living organisms as all environments have temperature fluctuations and a need to mitigate oxidative stress.
+Mathematical models of the new engineered system were compared to a model of the wild type system to predict the biochemical changes on the level of the cell.
+Both stochastic and deterministic versions of these models were implemented using the PySB library and sensitivity analysis was conducted.
 image: zelun
 ---